maxloopinmok/weekly-report/05 - 2023 Monday September 4 to Sunday September 10.md

     - 2023 The Career Change Guide: Five Steps to Finding Your Dream Job
 - I read some news:
     - https://www.jom.media/singapore-this-week-080923/
+    - read various news and research articles about climate change and the rising sea levels.
 - I watched and reviewed some CNA and Channel 5 news.

 # Upcoming Schedule